valsamovich/cs.github.io/docs/tutorials/database.md

 **ACID transaction** A transaction that is *atomic*, *consistent*, *isolated*, and *durable*.
 An atomic transaction is one in which a set of database changes are committed as a unit; either all of them are completed or none of them are.
 A consistent transaction is one in which all actions are taken against rows in the same logical state.
 An isolated transaction is one that is protected from changes by other users.
 A durable transaction is one that, once committed to a database, is permanent regardless of subsequent failure.
 There are different levels of consistency and isolation.
 See transaction-level consistency and statement-level consistency.
 See also transaction isolation level.

 **Database schema** A complete logical view of a database.
 It isa design on which a database and its associated applications are build.

+** Active Server Pages (ASP)** A combination of HTML and scripting language statements.
+Any statement included in <% . . . %> is processed on the server.
+Used with Internet Information Server (IIS).

+**Active Data Objects (ADO)** An implementation of OLE DB that is accessible via object- and non-object-oriented languages.
+It is used primarily as a scripting-language (JScript, VBScript) interface to OLE DB.

+**ADO.NET** A data access technology that is part of Microsoft’s .NET initiative.
+ADO.NET provides the capabilities of ADO, but with a different object structure.
+ADO.NET also includes new capabilities for the processing of datasets.

+**After-image** A record of a database entity (normally a row or a page) after a change.
+Used in recovery to perform rollforward.